Chart Tests

 restartPolicy: Never

-We can once again see why the named template we defined in the _helpers.tpl file, in a previous blog, is useful.
-We used the nginx.labels
+We can again see why the named template we defined in the _helpers.tpl file in this blog is useful.
+Using the nginx.labels

-named template to produce the same labels we used in our deployment object.
-And we can see the test itself in the containers: section, which is rather simple.
-We used busybox
+named template to produce the same labels in our deployment object.
+Also, the test itself is in the containers section, which is rather simple.

 as a container image, which is a very lightweight image that gives us access to a few useful commands, usually used for debugging/fixing stuff.
 In this case, we use the wget command provided by busybox